OhadNethanel/OperatorMonitor-Server/README.md

 ### Installation

-Certainly!
-Here's the updated installation section for the README:

-### Installation

 1. Install Node.js on your local machine if you haven't already.
 2. Open a terminal.
 3. Navigate to the project directory.